 What’s more, the pace of investment in stocks has picked up along Millennials of late, with this demographic owning 2.5% of equities in Q2 2021 (up from 1.8% in Q1).

 But what are these demographics investing in, and are they beginning to have a significant influence on the world’s financial markets?

 What Are These Demographics Investing In?

 In terms of the investment choices of Millennials and Generation Z members, there are a number of striking and intriguing investment choices.
 These include:

-- Stocks are Now King: As many as 73% of Gen Z investors and 66% of Millennial alternatives are now invested in stocks, making this the single most common type of investment in the 18 to 40 age groups.
+- Stocks are Now King: As many as 73% of Gen Z investors and 66% of Millennial alternatives are now invested in stocks and checking best stock research sites to diversify their money, making this the single most common type of investment in the 18 to 40 age groups.

 - The Rise of Cryptocurrencies: Interestingly, 40% of investors aged between 18 and 40 are now also invested in cryptocurrency, including Bitcoin (BTC) and a large number of diverse altcoins in the digital age.

 - Meme Stocks are of Low Interest: While meme stocks and crypto assets are synonymous with 18 to 40 year olds, just 30% actually own this type of equity.
 This suggests that younger investors are becoming increasingly serious and focused on more generative assets.